Skip to Main Content

 Included Meals: Breakfast, Dinner

-From here, travel by coach to Saint-Malo, a beautiful medieval fortified city along Brittany’s coast, the legendary home of French corsairs or privateers.
-Your hotel is located directly on the broad sand beach and the wide seaside promenade leading into the walled Old Town of Saint-Malo.
-During your stay, you can indulge in several spa and therapy rooms, including an indoor, seawater swimming pool.
-Stroll to a local restaurant for dinner tonight.
+From here, travel by coach to Saint-Malo, a stunning medieval fortified city along Brittany’s coast and legendary home of French corsairs, or privateers.
+Your hotel is located directly on the broad sandy beach and the wide seaside promenade leading into the walled Old Town.
+During your stay, you’ll have access to spa and therapy facilities, including an indoor seawater pool (Aquatonic).
+This evening, gather for dinner at a nearby restaurant.

 Today’s Ride Choices